Maintenance

 Service Brake, Including Trailer Brake Connections

-The brake systems for both the towing vehicle and the trailer need to be inspected to ensure that the systems are in working order.
-If undetected, a malfunctioning brake poses a significant hazard.
-The brake hose should be securely mounted on both ends and not be leaking air.
-Any cracks, splits, or cuts indicate that the brake hose needs to be replaced or repaired.
-The brake chamber should also not be leaking air.
-Slack adjusters and push rods need to be examined during the pre-trip inspection to ensure that push rods have less than 1 inch of play and stay at a 90-degree angle to the brake chamber.
-The brake pads should not show signs of oil or debris and have a minimum brake pad thickness of 1/4 inch.
+Inspect the brake systems on both the towing vehicle and the trailer — an undetected fault here is a serious hazard.
+The brake hose should be securely mounted on both ends and not leaking air; any cracks, splits, or cuts mean it needs to be replaced or repaired.
+The brake chamber should not leak air either.
+Check the slack adjusters and push rods: push rods should have less than 1 inch of play and stay at a 90-degree angle to the brake chamber.
+Brake pads should show no oil or debris and keep a minimum thickness of 1/4 inch.

 Parking Brake

-Drivers should insure the parking brakes of both the vehicle and the trailer are in working order by setting the brake and releasing it.
+Confirm the parking brakes on both the vehicle and the trailer hold by setting the brake and releasing it.

 Steering Mechanism

-The steering gearbox, air lines and hoses should show no damage or leaks.
-The hoses should be connected on both sides.
+The steering gearbox, air lines, and hoses should show no damage or leaks, with hoses connected on both sides.
 The steering shaft should be straight and intact.
-The rubber on the drag link is properly greased and shows no splits or cuts.
-During the pre-trip inspection, drivers should make sure that all pins and bolts on the pitman’s arm are secure.
-According to the Class A pre-trip inspection checklist, tie rods should be secure and show no signs of being bent or broken.
-The steering wheel should be firmly attached to the steering column.
+The rubber on the drag link should be properly greased and free of splits or cuts.
+Check that all pins and bolts on the pitman’s arm are secure.
+Per the Class A pre-trip inspection checklist, tie rods should be secure and show no signs of being bent or broken, and the steering wheel should be firmly attached to the steering column.

 Lighting Devices and Reflectors